 The benefits of eBooks

 With eBooks, our pupils have 24/7 access to eBooks and Audiobooks for free.
 This is a wonderful extension of our physical school library.
 Pupils of all ages can benefit from reading eBook’s.
-A service like this can benefit developing a love of reading.
+A service like this can benefit our children in developing a love of reading.

 Pupils have their own unique login to access these platform's.
 Please contact admin@christchurch.bexley.sch.uk should your child have any trouble logging in.